White Witch (DC Comics): Reception

-Jesse Murray of Syfy placed Mysa Nal as the 22nd greatest Legion of Super-Heroes member of all time, noting her relationship drama with a "big-baddie" of the superhero team Mordru and calling her moment of her absorbing his powers as the Black Witch as one of the defining moments for her.
+Jesse Murray of Syfy placed Mysa Nal as the 22nd greatest Legion of Super-Heroes member of all time, noting her relationship drama with Mordru and calling her absorbing his powers one of the defining moments for her.
 Eileen Gonzalez of Comic Book Resources placed her as one of the "best" Legion superheroes out both a best and worst character list.
-Eileen noted her pivotal roles in "The Great Darkness Saga" with her role of stopping Darkseid and once again the role of "Final Crisis" stopping Mordru as defining moments as well.
-Caleb Bailey of Comic Book Resources placed her and her powers as "powerful magic user who could probably give Zatanna a run for her top hat".
+Gonzalez noted her pivotal roles in The Great Darkness Saga with her role of stopping Darkseid and once again the role of Final Crisis stopping Mordru as defining moments as well.
+Caleb Bailey of Comic Book Resources described her as a "powerful magic user who could probably give Zatanna a run for her top hat".